Mark Reid, Marriage & Family Therapist

 The first session can always be a little awkward especially if you’ve never been to therapy before.
 During an initial session, your therapist will likely explain how therapy works, provide you with information on confidentiality, and ask you to sign some forms.

 From there you may be interviewed about the problems or symptoms you are experiencing and your goals for treatment.
 The therapist may ask questions about your childhood, your medical history, your family, and any history of past mental health treatment.
-This can help them gain an overall view of you.
+This can help them gain an overall background.
 And it will help them work with you on establishing goals at a future appointment.
 You should feel comfortable and heard as the session progresses.

 Even though the relationship will feel friendly, it is not a friendship.
 The relationship is professional.
 You are paying for a service.
 There are various opinions on whether a therapist should “self disclose.”
 Some therapists won’t even tell you if they are married or have kids.
 Others will share personal experiences as they feel it would be helpful to your process.
 The feedback from many clients is that they want to feel that the therapist is a real person who is empathic, respectful, honest and warm.
 Not surprisingly, clients like therapists who treat them as equals, whose behavior, attitude, and words make them feel safe, comfortable, and valued and who act like a partner in your healing.